-In a collaboration announced today, ASCO will work with the World Health Organization (WHO) to measure and improve the quality of cancer care internationally.
-The goal is to achieve health-related targets of the United Nations Sustainable Development Goals and WHO Global Action Plan on Noncommunicable Diseases and help cancer professionals provide the best possible care to their patients.
+In a collaboration announced on June 4, ASCO will work with the World Health Organization (WHO) to measure and improve the quality of cancer care internationally.
+The goal is to achieve health-related targets of the U.N.
+Sustainable Development Goals and WHO Global Action Plan on Non-Communicable Diseases and help cancer professionals provide the best possible care to their patients.

-The collaboration, formalized through a joint Memorandum of Understanding, was unveiled by WHO Cancer Control Officer André Ilbawi, MD, in his keynote address at the 2022 ASCO Annual Meeting, being held June 3–7 in Chicago.
-Dr. Ilbawi, a surgical oncologist, spoke about the divergence of cancer control over the past decade—with high-income countries achieving improved survival and increased innovation while lower-income countries face hardships and inaccessible care, and the ways we can address this growing gap.
+The collaboration, formalized through a joint Memorandum of Understanding, was unveiled by WHO Cancer Control Officer André Ilbawi, MD, in his keynote address at the 2022 ASCO Annual Meeting.
+Dr. Ilbawi, a surgical oncologist, spoke about the divergence of cancer control over the past decade, with high-income countries achieving improved survival and increased innovation, whereas lower-income countries face hardships and inaccessible care, and the ways we can address this growing gap.

 The initial two projects on which ASCO and WHO will collaborate involve improving the quality of care for patients with cancer.
 Together, they will develop a coordinated approach to support WHO member states and cancer centers with improved access to quality care by linking facility-level quality improvement activities with national strategies.